Cherreads

 The others followed a second later, not all at once, but one by one as if the signal of his existence had to travel through them rather than strike them equally.

-No shouting, no hesitation, just movement.
+No shouting, no hesitation, just movement, all aimed directly towards him.

 Arty accelerated immediately, not into a sprint but into that controlled burst of speed that came from understanding exactly how much time he had just lost.